A career in chemical engineering provides:

 Dr. Anastasios Angelopoulos, associate professor of Chemical Engineering was nominated for the 2014 Innovation Awards presented by Business Courier in April 2014.
 The Innovation Awards celebrate inventive companies and people “that show how new ideas can be developed into fuel for the Tri-State’s economic engine.”
 Angelopoulous was nominated for “Outstanding Emerging Innovation”.
 The winners will be announced at an event on April 10, 2014 and will also be featured in a Business Courier print article.
 Congratulations!

 Nicholas Kienzle and Timothy Ochmann (ChE undergraduate students) were recognized by the American Institute of Chemical Engineers (AIChE) for their work developing a carbon nanotube cable.
 Under the direction of Post Doctor Noe Alvarez of the Nanoworld Laboratories (directed by Drs.
 Vesselin Shanov and Mark Schulz), the three developed a carbon nanotube (CNT) micro-cable for use as electrical wire.
-Using CNT thread, they designed and manufactured a thin, insulated wire that can be used to power a LED light.
-Kienzle and Ochmann traveled to San Francisco, California in early November to showcase their research in the AIChE National Student Paper and Poster Competitions.
-A panel of three chemical engineers judged the participants.
-Kienzle placed second in the research paper division and Ochmann placed third in the poster division.
-Both said they were proud to attend the prestigious competition and represent the Nanoworld Laboratories and the university.
+In November, Kienzle and Ochmann presented their work in San Francisco, California at the AIChE National Student Paper and Poster Competition.
+Kienzle placed second in the research paper division, and Ochmann placed third in the poster division.